emmanuelchucks/react-calculator/README.md

 # React Calculator

-A clone of iPhone's calculator app made with React
+A clone of Google's calculator app made with React

 ## Includes